grayspectrum/beelancer/README.md

 ~# wintersmith preview
 ```

-If you are running a local instance of the Beelancer API, edit the `locals` property
+If you are running a local instance of the Beelancer API (you are on the core team),
-in `./config-local.json` to match your local Beelancer API server instance, then run
+edit the `locals` property in `./config-local.json` to match your local Beelancer
+API server instance, then run

 ```
 ~# wintersmith preview -c config-local.json